Soccer-'Outrageous' Sion sackings sent wrong signal - Swiss players' union

 Club president Christian Constantin said after the sackings that "there's no point in me keeping players who don't want to make an effort when everyone else has to make an effort".

-"I told them that their (reduced) wage for doing nothing is practically the salary of two nurses working hard to save lives today," he added.
+"I told them that their (reduced) wage is practically the salary of two or three nurses working hard to save lives today," he added.

 Constantin has employed around 40 coaches since he took over the club in 2003, including himself for a short stint.